 The Company believes that its cash flows related to operating activities are dependent on several factors, including profitability, accounts receivable collections, effective inventory management practices and optimization of the credit terms of certain vendors of the Company.
-Our cash flows from operations are also dependent on several factors including the overall performance of the technology sector, the market for outsourcing services and the strength of the Direct Marketing segment.
+Our cash flows from operations are also dependent on several factors, including the overall performance of the technology sector, the market for outsourcing services and the strength of the Direct Marketing segment.
+See also Item 1A.
+Risk Factors, for the additional risks associated with the COVID-19 pandemic and its impact on our business, results of operations, financial condition and cash flows.